-- 13. Designate "built and committed" areas as being impacted which, because of existing levels of land use, are no longer considered viable big game habitat.
+13. Designate "built and committed" areas as being impacted which, because of existing levels of land use, are no longer considered viable big game habitat.

+[Amended by Ordinance No. 2003 - 6, eff.
+July 2003].

+- 14. Require the owner or occupant of a dwelling sited in major or peripheral habitat or White-tailed Deer habitat to assume the responsibility for protecting the property from wildlife damage.

 [Amended by Ordinance No. 2003 6, eff.
-July 2003]. - Require the owner or occupant of a dwelling sited in major or peripheral habitat or White-tailed Deer habitat to assume the responsibility for protecting the property from wildlife damage.
-[Amended by Ordinance No. 2003 - 6, eff.
 July 2003]. - 15.
-Protect significant streams, lakes and wetlands from the adverse affects of development and other land use practices.
-[Added by Ordinance No. 2003 5, effective December 15, 2003]. - 16.
-Cooperate with the Oregon Department of Fish and Wildlife and U.S. Fish and Wildlife to ensure that future development does not unduly conflict with riparian area protection.
-[Added by Ordinance No. 2003 5, effective December 15, 2003]. - 17.
-Limit development along water bodies by adopting "safe harbor" provisions for riparian areas and wetlands.
-[Added by Ordinance No. 2003 5, effective December 15, 2003]. - 18.
-Coordinate development or projects that affect Fish and Wildlife habitat shall with ODFW.
-[Added by Ordinance No. 2003 5, effective December 15, 2003].
+Protect significant streams, lakes and wetlands, designated riparian corridors and natural areas from the adverse effects of development and other land use practices.

+16. Cooperate with the Oregon Department of Fish and Wildlife and U.S. Fish and Wildlife to ensure that future development does not unduly conflict with riparian area protection.

+17. Limit development along water bodies by adopting "safe harbor" provisions for riparian areas and wetlands.

+18. Coordinate development or projects that affect Fish and Wildlife habitat with ODFW.

+- 19. Protect fish and wildlife habitat through implementation of applicable agricultural and forest resource zones, and through implementation of the following overlay zones:

+- a.
+Section 1030 and 1040 Surface Mining.

+- b.
+Section 1100 Flood Hazard Overlay.

+- c.
+Section 1120 Bird Habitat Overlay.

+- d.
+Section 1140 Greenway Overlay.

+- e.
+Section 1170 Water Resource Overlay.

+- f.
+Section 1185 Natural Area Overlay.

+- g.
+Section 1190 Big Game Habitat Overlay.